Master Meal Planning: A Guide for Busy and Neurodivergent Adults (Updated 2025)

 An effective grocery list begins with a planned menu.

 On the same note, next to each day of the week, write the name of the meal you will prep.
 If this feels too restrictive, consider genres of food for the week.
-Sunday and Wednesday are Italian and Monday and Thursday at Mexican.
+Sunday and Wednesday are Italian, and Monday and Thursday are Mexican.

 Ask yourself: "What meals can I easily repeat?"